-This three-day AOCS continuing education program course will provide a detailed overview of the science and technology of these commercially important materials.
-The course will highlight the LGN model developed by our course instructor Ricardo Diez and demonstrate its use to design key aspects of cosmetic and personal care emulsions, from sensorial properties to stability and scale-up, as well as delivery of actives.
+This course will provide a detailed overview of the science and technology of these commercially important materials.
+The course will highlight the lamellar gel network (LGN) model developed by our course instructor Ricardo Diez and demonstrate its use to design key aspects of cosmetic and personal care emulsions, from sensorial properties to stability and scale-up, as well as delivery of actives.

 - Physical chemistry of main categories of emulsifiers

-- Free vs trapped water.
+- The Water Phase: Free vs trapped water.
 Differences and practical implications

 - Overall description of the LGN Model.
 What it is, and what it is not.